Cloudxtreme/ixp-manager-docs/docs/dev/vagrant.rst

      cd ixpmanager
      git checkout v4

-4. It's best to run ``composer update`` now as you'll require your GitHub login details to get past GitHub's rate limits.
+4. The following is optional but recommended if you can as you may require your GitHub login details to get past GitHub's rate limits.
 See `Composer's install instructions <https://getcomposer.org/download/>`_ if you don't have it.
 There may be a database-related error which can safely be ignored.